Your AI agent swapped $2M into an unaudited liquidity pool. The transaction confirmed in 12 seconds. There is no undo button.

 Does Veto work with ElizaOS, Virtuals GAME, and other crypto agent frameworks?

-Does Veto make my protocol MiCA compliant?
+Does Veto make my protocol pass MiCA review?

 How does policy evaluation latency affect on-chain execution?